nus-cs2103-AY2021S1/ip/docs/README.md

 Example:

 * `list` followed by `done 1` marks the first task item in the list as Done.
-* `find House` or `sort /type` followed by `done 1` does not mark the first item in the result of the `find` command but first item in the the overall list as done.
+* `sort /type` followed by `done 1` marks the first item in the result of the `sort` command as done.
+* `find Assignment` followed by `done 1` marks the first item in the overall list as done, but not the first item in the list returned by the `find` command.

 ### `delete` - Deleting a task